SK2837/Youtube-Trust-Safety-Profiler-/README.md

 > **Synthetic behavioral signals** are clearly documented with generative assumptions.

-## License

-This is a portfolio/educational project.
-Datasets used are subject to their original licenses (Jigsaw/Kaggle).

-## Contact

-For questions or discussion about this project, please reach out via [your contact method].

----

-**Disclaimer**: This is a hypothetical pre-launch risk assessment exercise.
+s is a hypothetical pre-launch risk assessment exercise.
 It does not represent actual YouTube features, data, or safety systems.